kensanata/gridmapper/README.md

 `s` draws a secret door instead of a door.
 It works exactly the same in all other aspects.

+`c` draws a concealed door instead of a door.
+It works exactly the same in all other aspects.

+`g` draws a double width gate instead of a door.
+It works exactly the same in all other aspects.
+Rotating it is a bit confusing because of its double width.

 `t` draws a trap door.
 Hitting `t` again replaces the trap door with an empty dungeon floor tile.

 `l` draws some stairs.
 If you press `l` again, the stairs are rotated by 90°.
 Use `L` to remove the stairs.

+In order to save the file, click on the _Prepare Download_ link.
+The _Prepare Download_ link will change to a _Download_ link.
+Click it and save the file.
+The _Download_ link will revert back to _Prepare Download_ after two seconds.

 See Also
 --------